The Divine Nine Hosts Toy Drive for SCO Families

 The Divine Nine, a coalition of nine sororities and fraternities, came together to host a party and toy drive for SCO Family of Services youth and families.

-QUEENS, NEW YORK (December 16, 2022) — The Divine Nine sororities and fraternities came together December 8th to throw an all-out holiday bash for SCO Family of Services’ youth and families.
+QUEENS, NEW YORK (December 11, 2023) — The Divine Nine sororities and fraternities came together December 6th to throw a holiday party for SCO Family of Services’ youth and families.

-The toy drive took place at SCO’s Ottilie campus in Briarwood, where gifts were made available to all attendees (about 150 in total).
-Numerous activities were available for youth and families, including a book giveaway arranged by the Queens Public Library, which provided every child in attendance with a new book.
-Guests were also invited to enjoy a DJ, Balloonist, food, and participate in several giveaways.
+The event took place at SCO’s Ottilie campus in Briarwood, where toys and gifts were made available to all attendees (about 120 in total).
+Numerous activities were available for youth and families, including a book giveaway hosted by the Queens Public Library, which provided every child in attendance with a new book.
+Guests were also invited to enjoy a DJ, photo booth, food, and participate in several giveaways.

-For the past three years, the Nu Beta Sigma chapter of the Sigma Gamma Rho Sorority and the Gamma Rho Sigma chapter of the Phi Beta Sigma Fraternity have partnered together to host a toy drive for SCO.
-But this year all members of the Divine Nine joined forces to put on an even bigger toy drive for SCO with the goal of providing even more children with a special gift and a wonderful evening this holiday season.
+For the past four years, the Nu Beta Sigma chapter of the Sigma Gamma Rho Sorority and the Gamma Rho Sigma chapter of the Phi Beta Sigma Fraternity have partnered together to host a toy drive for SCO.
+The event has grown to include all members of the Divine Nine, who joined forces to put on an even bigger toy drive for SCO with the goal of providing even more children with a special gift and a wonderful evening this holiday season.

 of residents in our group homes for adults with developmental disabilities attended Day Habilitation and receive vocational services